anamika3012/Spotify_Data_Analysis/README.md

 **Key Objectives**
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-**Data Normalization:**  Transforming a denormalized dataset into a normalized structure to enhance data integrity and reduce redundancy.
+**Data Normalization:**  Transforming a denormalized dataset into a normalized structure to enhance data integrity and reduce redundancy. \n
 **Query Complexity:**  Writing SQL queries of various difficulty levels (easy, medium, and advanced) to extract meaningful insights.
 **Performance Optimization:**  Applying techniques to improve query efficiency and ensure smooth data handling.